 Side effects and hazards

-Ionising gamma or X-ray irradiation of red cells causes an increase in the level of extracellular potassium.
+Ionising irradiation of red cells causes an increase in the level of extracellular potassium.
 The clinical significance of the potassium load depends on the speed and volume of the transfusion, as well as the age of the blood.

 Blood for intrauterine and exchange transfusion should be used within 24 hours of irradiation.

-The following tool provides health professionals with guidance on the appropriate use of irradiated cellular components.
-This guidance may not be appropriate in all patient situations, and individual circumstances may dictate an alternative approach.
+The following tool provides health professionals with guidance on the use of irradiated cellular components.
+This guidance, which is based on current national guidelines, may not be appropriate in all patient situations, and individual circumstances or evolving best clinical practice may dictate an alternative approach.